Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsection{Continual Exploration}

-In supervised learning environments, such as those studied in Section 6.1, an agent's actions do not influence future observations.
-As a result, the information available to an agent does not depend on its agent policy.
-However, in more general classes of environments, actions {\it do} influence observations.
-In such environments, active exploration may be required to attain strong performance, as different actions can expose the agent to different information.

-As an example, when a recommendation system recommends items to its users, the user behavior the system observes will vary depending on the recommendations it makes.
+\henrik{We now turn to environments in which actions may influence future observations.
+In such environments, active exploration may be required to attain strong performance, as different actions can expose the agent to different information.} As an example, when a recommendation system recommends items to its users, the user behavior that the system observes will vary depending on the recommendations it makes.
 To improve the quality of recommendations in the long term, a recommendation system may benefit from suggesting a diverse range of items to new users, enabling it to learn more about user preferences.

 While seeking out new information can be helpful in the long run, exploration often induces a cost in the short term.
 Specifically, an agent may sacrifice immediate reward.
 For instance, a recommendation system may have to recommend multiple different items to a user until it identifies the full range of item types that the user likes.
-While this is great for the user (and the recommendation system) in the long term, in the short term, the user ends up recommended a host of items they may not like.
+While this is great for the user (and the recommendation system) in the long term, in the short term, the user ends up recommended items they may not like.
 This trade-off between seeking out information and optimizing immediate reward is commonly known as the exploration-exploitation trade-off.
 Agents must strike a balance between exploring to seek out information and exploiting existing information to optimize immediate performance.